-In order to register for the Capstone Independent Study or the Capstone Honors Project, students must fill out the application form and complete a proposal.
-Submit a hard copy and e-copy to your proposed project advisor during the semester prior to the project’s start.
+In order to register for an SYE or an Honors Project, students must fill out the application form and complete a proposal.
+Submit an e-copy to your proposed project advisor and this form during the semester prior to the project’s start.
 The applications materials will be reviewed by the department.
-Approval must be obtained before registration.

 Guidelines for the proposal content are given below.
 Your proposal should include the following: